 - 7.1.1 Registration.
-A referee who wishes to be eligible to officiate in-season dual meets and tournaments, including championship competition, must complete the following requirements: - 7.1.1.1 The referee shall register not later than October 19 of each year. - 7.1.1.2 The referee shall attend an in-person or satellite NCAA Wrestling Referee Enhancement Program fall clinic every year. - 7.1.1.3 The referee shall complete an online examination and receive a minimum passing score of 85 percent. - 7.1.2 Institutional Penalty.
+A referee who wishes to be eligible to officiate in-season dual meets, tournaments (including opens) and championship competition, must complete the following requirements: - 7.1.1.1 The referee shall register not later than October 19 of each year. - 7.1.1.2 The referee shall complete the NCAA Wrestling Referee Enhancement Program fall clinic every year. - 7.1.1.3 The referee shall complete an online examination and receive a minimum passing score of 86 percent. - 7.1.2 Institutional Penalty.
 An institution using a nonregistered referee shall be subject to any or all of the following penalties: - 7.1.2.1 Monetary fine (\$50 up to a \$300 maximum penalty); - 7.1.2.2 Disqualification of head coach for one or more competitions; and - 7.1.2.3 Private or public reprimand.